ds300/bedit/README.md

 # bedit

-A tiny and crazy-fast immutable state update utility for TypeScript.
+A tiny and crazy-fast immutable state utility for TypeScript.

 ```sh
 npm install bedit